IBM/k8s-netsim/presentation/presentation.md

 ## Creating a chain

 ```
-nft add chain ip filter output { type filter hook output priority 0 \; policy accept \; }
+nft add chain ip table1 chain1 { type filter hook output priority 0 \; policy accept \; }
 nft list ruleset
 ```

-+ ip refers to the table family
++ ip refers to the table family (can be omitted)
-+ filter refers to the table we just created
++ table1 refers to the table we just created
-+ output is the name of the new chain
++ chain1 is the name of the new chain

 + type is one of `filter`, `route` or `nat`